HenriquePassarelli/Mjpeg_stream_python_opencv/README.md

 Using Python along with opencv to read any kind of video and stream it as Mjpeg

+> Consider it as a simple Mjpeg server.

 ### Make sure you have
 ```
 sudo apt install python3